less/less-docs/content/functions/misc-functions.md

 * `mimetype`: (Optional) A MIME type string.
 * `url`: The URL of the file to inline.

+If there is no mimetype, data-uri function guesses it from filename suffix.
+Text and svg files are encoded as utf-8 and anything else is encoded as base64.

+If user provided mimetype, the function uses base64 if mimetype argument ends with ;base64.
+For example, `image/jpeg;base64` is encoded into base64 while `text/html` is encoded into utf-8.

 Example: `data-uri('../data/image.jpg');`

 Output: `url('data:image/jpeg;base64,bm90IGFjdHVhbGx5IGEganBlZyBmaWxlCg==');`